 Members also have the ability to receive MUCC’s bi-weekly Conservation Insider e-newsletter.
 The Insider is your digital link to what’s happening in the world of outdoors legislation, policy and resource-based issues.
-Each issue of the Insider contains the most up-to-date information available on legislation, DNRE and NRC news and other conservation topics.
+Each issue of the Insider contains the most up-to-date information available on legislation, state government, the Natural Resources Commission and other conservation topics.

 Most importantly, it is the MUCC membership that determines the policy priorities and positions for the organization through our policy-setting process.
-MUCC policy is established by voting delegates at our Annnual Convention each year.
-Issues ranging from trout limits to deer management to invasive species are debated and voted on at the Convention.
+MUCC policy is established by voting delegates at our Annual Convention each year.
+Issues ranging from game species management to invasive species to firearms regulations are debated and voted on at the Convention.
 The results of those votes become MUCC’s policy and directs staff in advocacy and lobbying efforts.

-Yes, membership in MUCC is more than just a subscription to a great publication.
-It is a commitment to conservation and the future of the outdoors here in Michigan.
+Membership in MUCC is more than just a subscription to a great publication.
+It is a commitment to conservation and the future of the outdoors here in Michigan